 While having cash on hand is also typically important with investing too, it’s not included in the overall definition.

-So as boring as that sounds, it also should pique your interest a bit because this lazy portfolio actually performs quite well for investors.
+So as boring as the three-fund portfolio sounds, it also should pique your interest a bit because this simple style actually performs quite well for investors.

 But if you know you are investing for years and want to take advantage of compound interest, it’s better to have a boring asset allocation.